 Invite the whole family to the kitchen table sometime (even if your kitchen table is a virtual one, via email) and talk about the distributions you want to make at death.
 Ask if including gifts to charity from your estate plan would be appropriate and acceptable to the kids.
 Perhaps it’s a charity the whole family supports.
 Perhaps this will be the beginning of a multigenerational cycle of giving.

 Why not talk about it?
-This can be an especially productive conversation, if you can explain that taxes are going to eat up lots of one or more kinds of asset(s) anyway, so why not give said asset(s) to charity (which won’t be effected by the taxes, as charities don’t pay taxes).
+This can be an especially productive conversation if you can explain that taxes are going to eat up a lot of one or more of the assets anyway, and this can be avoided by giving said asset(s) to charity (since charities are tax-exempt).

-But, when it comes to estate planning, you’re thinking about so many different variables and scenarios, what if you forget to factor in charity?
+When it comes to estate planning, you’re thinking about so many different variables and scenarios, so what if you forget to factor in charity?
 Lucky for you, that’s why I’m here—to help you maximize charitable giving.
-That means determining how your generosity can not only help an organization make a difference, but how you can maximize the financial and estate-related benefits from giving.
+That means determining how your generosity can not only help an organization make a difference but how you can maximize the financial and estate-related benefits from giving.

 Test Group One